Hue-Jhan/AI-Face-Recognition-n-Tracking/README.md

 - The face will then be tracked until it disappears for over 1 second (and gets removed from the list), this is done because the algorithm isnt perfect and sometimes for a split second it wont recognize the face, this is due to a slight change in lighting, position, or whatever, therefore if a face isnt recognize for a short moment, for example if the user turns around, the tracking wont be lost and wont have to restart again.

 - If the confidence is below a certain level, the face will simply be named "Unknown", if a face is unknown for over 2.5 seconds it's most likely that the person is an intruder, therefore the face is added to a ```permanent hostile``` list and will receive a heavy punishment.
-The system will start a precise head tracking and fetch the exact coordinates of the face.
-You can do whatever you want with those coordinates, such as a defense system which will """send""" flying """objects""" towards that person.
+The system will start a sniper-like precise head tracking and fetch the exact coordinates of the face.
+You can do whatever you want with those coordinates, such as a defense system which will """send""" flying """objects""" towards that intruder.

 - The hostile face is lost after 1 second of no detection, meaning the intruder is probably gone.